 Preliminary metallurgical test-work commenced during Q2 2019 by RDI Minerals using drill core sample rejects from the 2018 and 2019 drill program in an effort to confirm and potentially improve upon the previously positive base metal recoveries from work completed in the 1980's.
-Test-work includes further investigation of the various mechanical properties of the ore that could be identified and further optimized with respect to grind size, floatation, backfilling, and tailings disposal designs.
-Much of this work will also be utilized to establish preliminary environmental baseline work that is planned for 2020 and collectively, is expected to supplement the next technical study for the project.
-This first phase of metallurgical testwork is expected to be completed by year-end.
+Test-work included grinding and flotation confirmatory and optimization work, concentrate and tailings characterization, as well as preliminary chemical and water balances.
+Results from this test work are in line or improved for each of the valuable minerals targeted.
+A metallurgical drill hole (PM-140) was completed and the samples remain in cold storage at RDI for future and more detailed analysis.
+Based in part on the results of the test work completed in 2019, preliminary environmental baseline work is planned for 2020 and collectively, is expected to supplement the next technical study for the project.

-2019 Pickett Mountain Exploration Program
+The 2019 Pickett Mountain Exploration Program Results